Amicus Therapeutics Inc. (FOLD)'s Financial Results Comparing With AgeX Therapeutics Inc. (NYSEAMERICAN:AGE) | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of Amicus Therapeutics Inc. are 7.3 and 7.2.
-Competitively, AgeX Therapeutics Inc. has 4.2 and 4.2 for Current and Quick Ratio.
-Amicus Therapeutics Inc.’s better ability to pay short and long-term obligations than AgeX Therapeutics Inc.
+The Current Ratio and Quick Ratio of Amicus Therapeutics Inc. are 7.3 and 7.2 respectively.
+Its competitor AgeX Therapeutics Inc.’s Current Ratio is 4.2 and its Quick Ratio is 4.2.
+Amicus Therapeutics Inc. can pay off short and long-term obligations better than AgeX Therapeutics Inc.

 Analyst Recommendations

-Amicus Therapeutics Inc. and AgeX Therapeutics Inc. Ratings and Recommendations are available in the next table.
+Recommendations and Ratings for Amicus Therapeutics Inc. and AgeX Therapeutics Inc. can be find in next table.

 |Sell Ratings